rackerlabs/loadscale/README.md

 ##Testing
 1. Go to main directory and type in "nosetests"
+2. To get coverage: `nosetests --with-coverage --cover-package=loadscale`

-##Load Testing (Warning!
+##Load Testing

+(Warning!
 This will make it work directly with your Rackspace account, incurring costs!):
 Configure the locustfile.py included or just the barebones I provided to run [Locust](http://docs.locust.io/en/latest/).

 1. To run `locust -f locust/locustfile.py`